hacdias/hacdias.com/content/2023/05/21/the-culture-map/index.md

 ---

 A few days ago I started reading this book by Erin Meyer, *The Culture Map*.
 And, today, I finished it.
-Considering I don't read much non-fiction books, I was quite surprised to see how much this book captivated my attention.
+Considering I don't read many non-fiction books, I was quite surprised to see how much this book captivated my attention.

 <!--more-->